 “I see,” Gallion looks over to the ship.
 “In that case.
 Kill them all,” he turns away from Guildred, his face growing tired.

 “I have three of them captured… should we not question them at least.”
 Guildred suggests causing General Gallion to pause.
 “So we can understand the situation.”
-He adds not wanting to subvert the nobleman’s authority.
+He adds, not wanting to subvert the nobleman’s authority.

 “Kill every one of them.
 If not for King Bridehan, we would have had lasting peace between our two kingdoms tonight.
 Now the balance lies in the hands of a crying baby.
 Leave Bridehan though… we will need him… he will be completely neutered after this.”
 This struck Guildred as wrong.
-He felt a strange suspicion there was more to what was happening than meets the eye.
+He felt a strange suspicion there was more to what was happening than met the eye.
 Doubt entered his mind as he watches Talumn sleeping in Gallion’s arms.
-His mind cried out “Give them back.” a part of him wants to take the children, to run away with them, run away somewhere safe.
-In one hand he had saved their lives tonight, on the other he had handed them over to another who would gladly do the same.
+His mind cried out, “Give them back.” a part of him wants to take the children, to run away with them, run away somewhere safe.
+In one hand he had saved their lives tonight, on the other he had delivered them over to another who would gladly do the same.
 He could only hope he is wrong and that Grandor would shelter them properly.

 While standing on the bridge, Gallion turns back to smile at Guildred.
 “I trust you will take care of this for us.
 By morning, I suppose we will have need of new nobles.
 Take control of Elitus, Guildred, after ride north.
 Show those bastards in Tidus the actual cost of what they have done.
 Leave the public out of it they should not be troubled by such things.”

 “Yes sir,” Guildred watches Gallion turn away and finish boarding the airship.
 The great guards follow and redraw the bridge onto the ship.
 He stands wide-eyed as the vessel ascends back to the skies.
-Gripping his saber he turns to the guard standing next to him.
+Gripping his saber, he turns to the guard standing next to him.
 “You heard him.
 We have work to be done.”